img

 Not Enough in Affair: The Cost of Settling for Less

-You might stay because you fear being alone — or because you still believe the connection could grow.
+You might stay because you fear being alone, or because you still believe the connection could grow.
 However, staying in a relationship where you constantly feel “not enough” has real consequences:

-• It chips away at your confidence
+• Chips away at your confidence

-• It reinforces unhealthy relationship patterns
+• Reinforces unhealthy relationship patterns

 Trauma Bonds: Why You Can’t Let Go of the Never Enough Affair Partner